Blindusername001/Extracting-actionable-insights-from-negative-reviews-using-NLP/README.md

 The above-mentioned process is done separately for tripadvisor scraped files and google scraped files due to some minor changes required in the code.
 All the 4 output files for each hotel are then combined to form a final list of output files where all the data for all hotels from both tripadvisor and google are consolidated.

+## ANALYSIS
+1. Using the unigram, bigram and trigram data, the frequncy of words used in negative reviews can be found
+2. Using output 3 where we have nouns with their mean sentiment scores and freuqncy, we can find nouns (or aspects) that have the most negative scores
+3. Using output 4 where we have attributes of a noun and their polarity, we can find what exactly customers complained about in their reviews regarding a particular noun

+This method can also be used in a filtered manner.
+For example, if a hotel wants to find what is wrong with their beds, they can use a filtered approach in this code to get that.